 Why some products sell very well and others don’t?
 What’s the dynamic between your products and your customers?
 How to push underperforming products to success?

-Every ecommerce brand experiences issues with the different products in its range.
+Every ecommerce brand experiences issues with the slow moving products in its range.
 And while it’s absolutely normal to discontinue some products, it doesn’t have to be the only way.

 If a product sells very badly compared to your other items, it doesn’t necessarily mean people don’t want it.
 Probably they just overlook it and choose something else.
 A little product analysis can help you solve this problem and up your sales without changing your range.